Some pictures of the construction

 - at a Rotary Charity BBQ

-In the left frame is the front of the - unfinished - display, which adds coloured lights to the organ sounds.
+In the adjacent frame is the front of the - unfinished - display, which adds coloured lights to the organ sounds.

 The video does not do it justice, as the camera cannot accept as wide a brightness range as the human eye, so some of the lighter colours appear as white